Uncategorized

 I made my own assessment of my life, and I began to live it.
 That was freedom.
 Fernando Flores- Chilean Minister of Finance, Engineer, Philosopher

-August’s brutal heat kept us from selling at the Farmer’s Market, but provided us with time to assess the progress of the prior months since April.
+August’s brutal heat kept me from selling at the Farmer’s Market, but provided us with time to assess the progress of the prior months since April.

 Assessment: We are great at planting and sucky at harvesting.